View all categories

 Menopause and Depression Risk

 The changes in hormones experienced during menopause can also make women more susceptible to depression, according to some research.5 This research showed that risk is higher during menopause but reduced once the menopause phase ended.
 Notably, women with a history of depression are more likely to experience depression related to menopause.
-If you have experienced depression or anxiety in the past and are worried about experiencing it again in menopause, talk to your doctor to discuss proper treatment options for you during this time.
+If you have experienced depression or anxiety in the past and are worried about experiencing it again in menopause, talk to your healthcare provider to discuss proper treatment options for you during this time.

-Treating Mood Swings
+Managing Menopausal Mood Swings

 Diet

 When you don't feel like yourself, it can be easy to let your good nutrition habits fall to the wayside.
 But menopause is not the time to slack on good eating habits since diet can affect your symptoms, and can help improve or manage them.
-The Mediterranean Diet is one of the darlings of the health world -- and for good reason.
-Research shows6 it can help you manage mood symptoms, along with other common symptoms experienced during menopause.
+The Mediterranean diet is one of the darlings of the health world -- and for good reason.
+Research shows6 it can help you manage menopausal mood swings, along with other common symptoms experienced during menopause.
 Bonafide® Chief Medical Officer, Dr. Alyssa Dweck recommends the Mediterranean Diet for menopausal women since, "this plan is not only cardio-protective but may enhance immune function and optimize general health and well-being, as well as energy."

 Exercise